Bounds on Parity Violation In the Cosmological Redshift: Introduction

+It is also possible to study P violation in phenomena that are not related to the gravitational dynamics but rather to the metrical structure of spacetime.
 The redshift measures the expansion of the universe, which is the single most important phenomenon in cosmology.
 We shall examine the possibility that the redshift affects right- and left-circularly polarized radiation differently.
 (Such a difference obviously breaks P invariance and potentially other symmetries as well.)
 If the redshift is an effect purely of geometry, then it should be the same for all electromagnetic radiation; the wavelength is simply stretched out by a constant factor, while waves' local propagation speeds remain uniform.
-However, the redshift can also be viewed as the result of continual and coherent rescattering of electromagnetic radiation by a time-dependent gravitational field $g^{\mu\nu}$.
-If there is P violation in the photon-gravity interaction, it could manifest itself as a difference in redshifts for right- and left-circularly polarized radiation.
+However, the redshift can also be viewed as the result of continual and coherent rescattering of electromagnetic radiation by a time-dependent metric field $g^{\mu\nu}$.
+If there is P violation in the photon-metric interaction, it could manifest itself as a difference in redshifts for right- and left-circularly polarized radiation.
 Like most effects that treat the two polarization states dissimilarly, P violation in the redshift can lead to birefringence, which may be studied using spectropolarimetry.

 There are two ways that a P-violating redshift could depolarize the radiation that reaches us across cosmological distances.
-The first way is through the redshift $z=\frac{\lambda_{o}}{\lambda_{e}}-1$ (defined in terms of a wave's wavelength at the times emission and observation) itself.
+The first way is through the redshift $z=\frac{\lambda_{o}}{\lambda_{e}}-1$ (defined in terms of a wave's wavelength at the times of emission and observation) itself.
 If the left- and right-polarized components of an originally monochromatic wave have different final wavelengths, the wave cannot be purely linearly polarized.
 However, this turns out to provide a much weaker test of P invariance than another effect.
 If the wavelengths of the two polarizations differ during propagation, they will accumulate different phases by the time they are detected.
 The resulting frequency-dependent difference between the final phases for the two circular components could easily destroy any linear polarization in a broad-spectrum source.